ArnoDarkrose/fum/README.md

 </h3>

 <h2 align="center">
-  fum: A fully ricable tui-based mpris music client.
+  fum: A fully ricable tui-based mpris youtube music client.
 </h2>

 <p align="center">
-  fum is a tui-based mpris music client designed to provide a simple and efficient way to display and control your music within a tui interface.
+  fum is a tui-based mpris music client designed to provide a simple and efficient way to display and control your youtube music within a tui interface.
 </p>

 <p align="center">